SDGforskning/sdg-strings/SDG02_query_topic_WoS.md

 #### Phrase 2

 Phrase 2 and 3 concern vulnerability / resilience.
-They have the same terms for food production systems, but differ in the terms for resilience: phrase 2 is linked to general terms for resilience, while phrase 3 covers terms need to be connected to disasters/shocks/risks.
+They have the same terms for food production systems, but differ in the terms for resilience: phrase 2 is linked to general terms for resilience, while phrase 3 covers terms that need to be connected to disasters/shocks/risks.

 Resilience in terms of food production has been described by FAO as:
 > " In the context of sustainable food and agriculture, resilience is the capacity of agro-ecosystems, farming communities, households or individuals to maintain or enhance system productivity by preventing, mitigating or coping with risks, adapting to change, and recovering from shocks" (<a id="FAO2014">[FAO, 2014, p.28](#f7)</a>)